-Making your visit a pleasant and comfortable experience is our first priority at the Allergy Center.
+Making your visit a pleasant and comfortable experience is our first priority at The Allergy Station.
 As a new patient, plan on having your first visit take one to two hours.
 If you are very allergic, your testing may have to be done on two separate days.

 Before or at your first visit, you’ll be asked to complete a questionnaire so we can learn more about you, your family medical history and lifestyle.
 We will ask you questions such as:

 Your allergy and medical history will be carefully evaluated by one of our practitioners who will also perform a comprehensive physical examination, in order to determine a preliminary diagnosis.